Diabetic nephropathy: Diagnosis

-It is recommended that diabetics have their albumin levels checked annually, beginning immediately after a diagnosis of type 2 diabetes and five years after a diagnosis of type 1 diabetes.
+It is recommended that individuals with diabetes have their albumin levels checked annually, beginning immediately after a diagnosis of type 2 diabetes and five years after a diagnosis of type 1 diabetes.
 Medical imaging of the kidneys, generally by ultrasonography, is recommended as part of a differential diagnosis if there is suspicion of urinary tract obstruction, urinary tract infection, kidney stones or polycystic kidney disease.
 Conformation kidney biopsy should only be performed if non-diabetic kidney disease is suspected.

 Urine analysis in patients with diabetic kidney disease is often bland.
 In cases of severely increased microalbuminuria, hematuria might be present. fat bodies might be present in patients who develop nephrotic-range proteinuria.

 Staging

 To clinically stage the degree of damage in this (and any) kidney disease, the serum creatinine is determined and used to calculate the estimated glomerular filtration rate (eGFR).
 Normal eGFR is equal to or greater than 90ml/min/1.73 m2.

 On biopsy, the following classification has been suggested by Tervaert et al.: